-As far as points go, if you get 8-12 Points within your first year the MVD will requiring schooling or a 3 month suspension of your drivers license; 13-17 points will lead to a 3 Mo.
+As far as points go, if you get 8-12 Points within your first year the MVD will require schooling or a three-month suspension of your driver’s license; 13-17 points will lead to a 3 Mo.
 Suspension of your license; 18-23 points will lead to a 6 Mo.
-Suspension; and more than 24 points in your first three years will result in a 1 year suspension of your license.
+Suspension; and more than 24 points in your first three years will result in a 1-year suspension of your license.

 Ignition Interlock Device Requirements for a DUI in Arizona

 The Motor Vehicle Division (MVD) in Arizona requires any DUI offenders to install an “ignition interlock device” on their vehicle.
-The ignition interlock is vehicle-specific, and is an alcohol breath test that immobilizes the vehicle until a measured breath sample determines that that driver has not been drinking.
+The ignition interlock is vehicle-specific and is an alcohol breath test that immobilizes the car until a measured breath sample determines that that driver has not been drinking.

 So once you are convicted of a DUI how long will you have to have an ignition interlock device on your vehicle (as well as any vehicle you drive.
 It depends on the type of DUI you got, or whether you have had a DUI lawyer working hard for you.
-Normally the ignition interlock device must be in place anywhere from one to two years, where a super extreme DUI requires anywhere from 18 months to two years.
+Usually the ignition interlock device must be in place anywhere from one to two years, where a super extreme DUI requires anywhere from 18 months to two years.
 If you have a work vehicle, however, there may be certain exceptions.
 However, you should consult with an experienced Phoenix DUI Lawyer before doing such.

 DUIs are Worse for Minors

 If you’re under 21, the penalties are even more severe.
 Arizona has adopted a Zero Tolerance stance with minors and drinking.
 If you’re found driving with any detectable amount of alcohol or drugs in your system, your license will automatically be suspended for up to two years.
 Plus, you’ll face additional penalties, including fines and possible jail time.

 DUI Lawyer in Arizona

 A DUI charge is often a turning point in an individual’s life.
-In addition to facing serious criminal charges, the individual may also be acknowledging for the very first time that he or she has a substance abuse problem.
+In addition to facing severe criminal charges, the individual may also be acknowledged for the very first time that he or she has a substance abuse problem.